ctysyh/EDSOS/0-Foundations/0.1-Arbor-Strux/Arxil/docs/Arxil Language Specification.md

 *   **This Document **(Arxil Language Specification):
     *   Defines the official lexical and syntactic grammar of Arxil (`.tsl` files).
-    *   Specifies the structure of type interface files (`.tsltype`).
+    *   Specifies the structure of type interface files (`.arxtype`).
-    *   Describes the static (compile-time) rules for program well-formedness, including scoping, name resolution, and basic type compatibility checks based on `.tsltype` contracts.
+    *   Describes the static (compile-time) rules for program well-formedness, including scoping, name resolution, and basic type compatibility checks based on `.arxtype` contracts.
     *   Provides high-level descriptions of the intended runtime effects of language constructs, always with reference to the formal documents for precision.

 *   **Excluded from This Document**: